cds-hooks/docs/source/includes/_prefetch.md

 - The EHR may have some of the desired prefetched data already in memory, thereby removing the need for any network call
 - The EHR may compute an efficient set of prefetch templates from multiple CDS Services, thereby reducing the number of network calls to a minimum
 - The EHR may satisfy some of the desired prefetched templates via some internal service or even its own FHIR server
+- The user may not be authorized to share the desired prefetch data.

 Regardless of how the EHR satisfies the prefetched templates (if at all), it is important that the prefetched data given to the CDS Service is equivalent to the CDS Service making its own call to the EHR FHIR server, where `{{Patient.id}}` is replaced with the id of the current patient (e.g. `123`) inside of any URL strings and using `read` and `search` operations to the server's "transaction" endpoint as a FHIR batch-type bundle.